Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Radio Analysis

 \subsection{Radio Synchrotron Modeling}

 We model the SED at radio and millimeter wavelengths as the result of synchrotron emission.
 Synchrotron radiation with a self-absorbed component forms a broken power-law radio SED.
 We follow the prescription of \citet{chevalier} to derive properties of the shock and the medium it traverses, such as the shock radius, ambient magnetic field, average shock velocity, pre-shock density, and total shock energy.
 This is the same procedure used in modeling the radio SEDs for other AT2018cow-like FBOTs (e.g., \citealt{margutti,ho2019,chrimesfhn,nayana2025,Perley2026}).
 We note that in some of these works, some equations are given in terms of angular diameter distance $D_\theta$, but should be given in terms of luminosity distance ($D_L$; private communication) as in the expressions below.
 We also note that the following prescription assumes a nonrelativistic shock and does not account for relativistic effects (see, e.g., \citealt{margalit2024, ferguson2025}), which become relevant for $\Gamma \beta \sim1$.
+For self-consistency, we estimate the $\Gamma \beta$ this model outputs and we find that some objects do approach the trans-relativistic regime (Fig~\ref{fig:synchrotron}), so we caution against taking our presented results at face value for the higher-velocity events.
+Still, we use this method for comparison with previous LFBOTs, which is the main goal of this paper's analysis.

 As in \citet{soderberg2010b}, we assume equipartition of energy between protons, electrons, and the magnetic field; thus, the energy densities in electrons ($\epsilon_e$) and magnetic fields ($\epsilon_B$) are given by $\epsilon_e=\epsilon_B=1/3$.
 If we model the source of the emission as a disk with radius $R$ and thickness $S$, then its total volume is $\pi R^2 S$.
 We then parameterize this as equivalent to a spherical volume $4\pi f R^3/3$, where $f$ is the filling factor.
 We take $f=0.5$ as in previous LFBOT studies \citep{yao2022, bright2022}, but the dependences of the equations on this parameter is weak.
-We assume an electron power-law index of 3, following \citet{chevalier2006}; this is a typical value for previous LFBOTs \citep{coppejans2020, ho2019, ho2020koala, yao2022}.
+We assume an electron power-law index of 3, following \citet{chevalier2006}; this is a typical value for previous LFBOTs as determined from fits to the slope of the self-absorbed end of the synchrotron SED \citep{coppejans2020, ho2019}.
+We do not have more than two points in the self-absorbed regime for most of our SEDs, so we use this fiducial value with the recognition that the results do not strongly depend on the optically thin power-law index \citep{chevalier}.

 Finally, we verify that the self-absorption frequency is less than the cooling frequency, which is defined as the frequency where the electrons have lost an amount of energy equal to their total energy through synchrotron cooling.
 We use Equation~(C13) of \citet{ho2022xnd}, which gives the ratio between the self-absorption and cooling frequencies, and confirm that the self-absorption frequency is lower for all cases.